 O’Connell himself left England in March 1847, embarking on a pilgrimage to Rome.
 However, on reaching the Italian port of Genoa in May he died.
 In line with his own instructions, O'Connell's heart was taken to Rome while his body was returned to Ireland for burial.
 According to some reports, 50,000 people attended his funeral in Dublin in early August.

 He is buried in Glasnevin cemetery in the city.

-* Fin Dwyer Is a historian, author, and creator of the Irish history podcast.
+* Fin Dwyer is a historian, author, and creator of the Irish history podcast.
 Over the last seven years, he has been creating free podcasts which makes Irish history accessible to new audiences.
-He has covered diverse topics from the Middle Ages to the modern history.
-He is currently focusing on the story of the Great Hunger.
-With over three million individuals downloads, the show is one of Ireland's most popular podcasts.
-You can find his podcast on iTunes.
+He has covered diverse topics from the Middle Ages to modern history.

 This article was submitted to the IrishCentral contributors network by a member of the global Irish community.
 To become an IrishCentral contributor click here.